Line editing

 • Transitions and flow: Improves paragraph-to-paragraph coherence.

-Line editors do not typically address grammar, punctuation or spelling in-depth – that falls more squarely into copyediting.
+Line editors, therefore, do not typically address grammar, punctuation or spelling in-depth – that falls more squarely into copy editing.
 They also don’t make major structural changes to the content or storyline.

 How line editing differs from other types of editing